 Identifying Key Behaviors

-The following questions can be used to help you identify unmanageable areas of your life and “bottom line” behaviors (things we do to medicate our uncomfortable feelings).
+The following questions can be used to help you identify unmanageable areas of your life and “bottom line” behaviors (things we do to deny or stifle our uncomfortable feelings).

 Do you: